 If your application is approved, the funds will be paid to your solicitor or conveyancing practitioner’s trust account.
 They must:

-You may also qualify for a KiwiSaver HomeStart grant.
+You may also qualify for a First Home Grant (previously known as a KiwiSaver HomeStart grant).

 The purchase price of the home you’re buying must be within the house price caps for your region.
 These caps apply whether you're buying an existing home or new home.